soemyatmyat/animated-chess/README.md

 Animated chess is a game from the popular ‘Harry Potter’ book series, which follows all the regular rules of chess.
 In Animated chess, the chess pieces take the form of humanoid characters, and walk from square to square when moved.
 Also, if a piece ‘claims’ another piece from the board, an attack animation plays and the opposing piece is destroyed.

 ## Credits
-Characters and animations in this Animated Chess are downloaded from Dungeon Mason (https://assetstore.unity.com/publishers/23554).
+Characters and animations in this Animated Chess are downloaded from [Dungeon Mason](https://assetstore.unity.com/publishers/23554).

-Sound track and audios for animations and game play are downloaded from Pixabay (https://pixabay.com/sound-effects/) and necessary clipping and re-arranging of sound effects are done with Audio Cutter (https://mp3cut.net/).
+Sound track and audios for animations and game play are downloaded from [Pixabay](https://pixabay.com/sound-effects/) and necessary clipping and re-arranging of sound effects are done with [Audio Cutter](https://mp3cut.net/).

+This animated chess game is built with [Unity](https://unity.com/).

 ## Environment